-But with Kevin Rudd in disarray in recent weeks and private party polling clearly telling powerbrokers they were heading to defeat in a number of key marginal seats, it was suddenly time to up the tempo.
-Unlike Rudd and his opposite number Tony Abbott, Gillard had kept her personal popularity in the recent political upheavals.
-The time was right for the kingmakers to dust off the guillotine and depose the incumbent.
-Rudd realised overnight he no longer had the numbers and resigned without a fight this morning.
+But with Kevin Rudd in disarray in recent weeks and private party polling telling powerbrokers they were losing key marginal seats, it was suddenly time to up the tempo.
+Unlike Rudd and Tony Abbott, Gillard kept her personal popularity in the recent political upheavals.
+The time was right for kingmakers to dust off the guillotine and depose the incumbent.
+Rudd realised he no longer had the numbers and resigned without a fight.

-That outcome is the best possible given that the leadership spill happened.
-Labor has panicked unnecessarily and would have won the next election under Rudd but by terminating his leadership they have handed an unexpected fillip to the opposition.
+Labor has panicked unnecessarily and would have won the next election under Rudd but they have handed an unexpected fillip to the opposition.
 At least the clean nature of the execution means there is no residual leadership tension that could further undermine Labor.
-Indeed given Rudd’s stated intention to stay on, it is not beyond the realms of possibility he could be restored as Foreign Minister under Gillard after the election.
+Given Rudd’s intention to stay on, he could be restored as Foreign Minister under Gillard after the election.

-The focus is now on the new leader.
 Gillard was born in the South Welsh coal port town of Barry in 1961.
-Her father was a brilliant student but being one of seven children in a poor family he was forced to end his education early and work in the mines.
-When the four year old Julia was diagnosed with bronchial pneumonia, a doctor advised her parents to move to a warmer climate.
-The family (including elder daughter Alison then aged 7) moved to Adelaide in 1966 where Julia’s father worked as a psychiatric nurse.
+Her father was a brilliant student but being one of seven children in a poor family he was forced to work in the mines.
+When four-year-old Julia was diagnosed with bronchial pneumonia, a doctor advised her parents to move to a warmer climate.
+The family (including elder daughter Alison, aged 7) moved to Adelaide in 1966 where Julia’s father worked as a psychiatric nurse.

-Gillard graduated from the University of Melbourne with an arts and law degree.
-She worked her way up to a partnership in Melbourne legal firm Slater & Gordon before several protracted and unsuccessful attempts to secure Labor preselection during the 1990s.
-She gained crucial government experience in her role as chief of staff to John Brumby when he was state opposition leader in Victoria during the Kennett years and she was finally elected to federal parliament in 1998.
+Gillard graduated with an arts and law degree.
+She worked her way up to a partnership in Melbourne legal firm Slater & Gordon before several unsuccessful attempts to secure Labor preselection during the 1990s.
+She gained government experience as chief of staff to John Brumby when he was Victorian opposition leader during the Kennett years and she was finally elected to federal parliament in 1998.